Vasil Aprilov: Life

-Vasil Evstatiev Aprilov was born in Gabrovo, Ottoman Empire (now Bulgaria), in 21 July 1789, to a rich merchant family.
+Vasil Evstatiev Aprilov was born in Gabrovo, Ottoman Empire (now Bulgaria), on 21 July 1789, to a rich merchant family.
 In that period, Gabrovo was an important center of manufacture and trade.
 He was raised as a Hellenophile.
 Aprilov went to a cell school in his hometown.
 At the age of 11, after the death of his father, he went to Moscow in the Russian Empire, where his brothers Hristofor and Nikofor traded cotton and rose oil.
 He went to study at a Greek school because working in trade required proficiency in Greek.
 Aprilov continued his education at a grammar school in Braşov.
 The city harbored Bulgarian refugees and many of its inhabitants were from his hometown.
 Since he was classified as an orphan, it is likely that the school gave him a scholarship too.
 In 1807, he entered the University of Vienna to study medicine but he did not have the opportunity to graduate due to an illness and the bad financial situation of his brothers.

 In 1809, he returned to the Russian Empire and received citizenship.
 From 1811 he became a merchant in Odessa along with his brothers.
 In the Nizhyn Greek Registry, he was classified as a Greek.
 He assisted volunteers from Odessa who wanted to participate in the Greek War of Independence and after retiring from trade in 1826, he gave large sums of money to the Greek educational movement.
 However, in 1830, he came into a dispute with the Greeks and went to Constantinople.
 Inspired by the reforms there, he came up with the idea to create a European-style school.
 After leaving Constantinople, under the influence of Yuriy Venelin's book "The Ancient and Present Bulgarians" (1829), he abandoned his Hellenophilia and adopted Bulgarian nationalism in 1831.
 Afterward, he worked to shift Bulgarian education and culture toward Russia and away from Greece.